Tczr/achieve/README.md

 1. Password is not encrypted
 also, in order to check user I was just store as a property which is bad for security purposes.
-2. the structure is too messy 😅.<br>
+2. the structure is too messy.<br>
 that's as a result of separated concern and making fewer calls to database, it would be not efficient to call whenever user get tasks. but we faced a problem here that is whenever user updated or deleted or added a task it's separated from user tasks list which is a separated object that holde tasks from database.